 Short Story Competition

-The 2017 Best Stories anthology is now available!
+Meanwhile, the 2017 Best Stories anthology is still available to purchase!
 Thanks to everyone who submitted entries to our 2017 Short Story Competition.
-The 2018 Competition will be launched on 1st November 2017.
-Further details to follow.

-The winners, announced by Prue Leith on Friday 30th June, are:
+The winners of the 2017 Short Story Competition, announced by Prue Leith on Friday 30th June, were:

 Junior (8 – 11) – Iona Mandal ‘Anne Frank – Reborn’